-- o the date of death:
+- the date of death;

-- that the artist had a Will.
+- o that the artist had no will,

-- o details of the names, contact details and bank account details for the executor, the copyright trustee (if applicable) and the beneficiaries.
+- details of the names, contact details and bank account details for the next of kin under the intestacy rules.

-Screenrights: iv.
+- iv.
+Screenrights:

 Screenrights manages statutory copyright licences for certain uses of audio-visual works (film and video) including uses by government and educational institutions.
 Often an artistic work such as a painting or sculpture may appear in a film or television broadcast and the owner of copyright in that artwork will share in any royalties collected by Screenrights for the use of that film.
 For more information see the Screenrights website.